 I am absolutely delighted to be representing Alice Astell exclusively in Central Art Gallery.
-Alice paints in oils and her style is very unique.
+Alice paints in oils and her style is incredibly unique.

 Artist statement: - I am interested in painting the human image; the portrayal of emotions such as love, anger, lust, anxiety, grief and remorse, human frailty and the human condition is what I try to portray.
-Some images are drawn from my experiences of working as a criminal defence solicitor and sometimes there are overt legal or biblical references, but whatever the setting I try to achieve through oil paint an authenticity and potency about the figures and the environment they inhabit.
+Some images are drawn from my experiences of working as a criminal defense solicitor and sometimes there are overt legal or biblical references, but whatever the setting I try to achieve through oil paint an authenticity and potency about the figures and the environment they inhabit.